 The Fyrdraca was the Longship Company's primary reconstruction Viking ship for over two decades.
 She was based on the Ralsweig/Rugen II Viking longship wreck found off the island of Rugen, Germany in the Baltic Sea.
 She was 32 feet long and could run under sail or with up to 12 oars.
-With her black lapstraked sides, her dragon head (Ivan) and large square sail (which qualified her as a Class A tallship before the reclassification of such ships to Class B) she was an impressive sight.
+With her black lapstraked sides, her dragon head (Ivan), and large square sail (which qualified her as a Class A (now A - Div.
+II) tallship, she was an impressive sight.

 After almost 25 years, the Fyrdraca's age began to show, and she was judged no longer seaworthy.
-Due to the sentimental attachment Longship Company members had to the Fyrdraca, there was reluctance to break her apart to salvage fittings and hardwood that would have had considerably more value than she had as a vessel.
+Due to the sentimental attachment Longship Company members had to the Fyrdraca, there was reluctance to break her apart to salvage fittings and hardwood that had considerably more value than she had as a vessel at that point.
 So, instead, she was sold prior to delivery of the Sae Hrafn, and has gone to spend her final days on shallow inland waters in Missouri.
 Ivan, however, remained behind (perhaps unwilling to be parted from Chessie, the sea serpent reputed to inhabit Chesapeake Bay and its estuaries...), and still occasionally makes appearances at Longship Company events

 Yearly the Fyrdraca's outer hull was scraped free of flaking paint and barnacles.
-The caulking between her strakes was removed.
 Her thwarts and inner hull were sanded and oiled.
 Her mast and yard were painted with wood preservative.
 Her strakes were recaulked.
 Needed repairs were made.
 Her outer hull was repainted with bottom and marine paint.
 The trailer and the rigging lines (ropes) were checked and repaired or replaced as necessary.
-These activities generally took place at work parties scheduled once a month during the months the Fyrdraca was out of the water.
-In good weather, these activities take place at the boatyard where the Fyrdraca was kept or at a convenient barn in St. Mary's County.
-If the weather was rainy, we took that time to perform maintenance and repairs to the Gyrfalcon and her trailer.
-Fyrdraca was normally kept at Calvert Marina near Solomon's Island, MD.
-Members of The Longship Company, Ltd. and other interested persons participated in these work parties.
+These activities generally took place at work parties scheduled once or twice a month during the months the Fyrdraca was out of the water.
+In good weather, these activities took place at the boatyard where the Fyrdraca was kept some years, or at a convenient barn in St. Mary's County.
 Repairs to the Fyrdraca needed while she was in the water were performed as soon as possible.
-Generally these repairs would be either sanding the thwarts again or beaching and careening the boat to recaulk a bad seam.
+Generally these repairs were either sanding and oiling the thwarts again, or beaching and careening the boat to recaulk a bad seam.

 Return to the MAIN